Adobe-Consulting-Services/acs-aem-commons/CONTRIBUTING.md

 In many cases, it is worth having a discussion with the community before investing serious time in development.
 For these cases, create an issue of type "feature review" with a description of the problem you are trying to solve.

-Bug fixes and minor updates should just be made in the shared repository itself.
-Of course, you can create a pull request for these types of changes, but doing a pull request just to fix a typo in JavaDoc is a bit heavyweight.
+If you already have commit rights, bug fixes and minor updates should just be made in the shared repository itself.

 There's a good guide to performing pull requests at [https://help.github.com/articles/using-pull-requests](https://help.github.com/articles/using-pull-requests).
 In the terms used in that article, we use both the **Fork & Pull** and the **Shared Repository Model**.